 After traveling through the sterile corridors, passengers must clear Primary Inspection.
-Passengers who are traveling from a country that requires a visa to enter into the United States, or first time ESTA passengers, must wait in line at immigration.
+Passengers traveling from a country that requires a visa to enter into the United States, or first time ESTA passengers, must wait in line at immigration.

 Permanent U.S. or Canadian residents who are Global Entry or another CBP

 Click here to view a list of all Visa Waiver Program countries.

-Once travelers clear CBP Primary Inspection, they must claim all baggage and proceed to agriculture screening, regardless of their final destination or even if their bags have been designated as "checked all the way through."
+Once travelers clear CBP Primary Inspection, they must claim all baggage and proceed to agriculture screening, regardless of their final destination or even if their bags have been designated as "checked through."

 Proceed to CBP Processing Area - Customs and Agriculture Inspections

 Passengers whose final destination is Chicago may leave the airport after clearing customs.
-Several ground transportation options are available from O’Hare Terminal 5 including taxicabs, Rideshare, shuttles and the Airport Transit System (ATS) for free transport to the Chicago Transit Authority (CTA) Blue Line or airport parking lots.
+Several ground transportation options are available from O’Hare Terminal 5 including taxicabs, shuttles and the Airport Transit System (ATS) for free transport to the Chicago Transit Authority (CTA) Blue Line or airport parking lots.

-To view the Transfer Guide for International Travelers,
+To view the Transfer Guide for International Travelers, click here.